TrestenPool/blog/_posts/2023-10-13-docker-udemy-course.md

     - parent/child resources
     - events of that resource

+  - `kubectl get events --watch-only`
+    - only get the events that happen for future events

 ## kubectl describe
   - `kubectl describe deploy/my-apache`
   - describe does the following